NataliaRizzi/string-changes/README.md

 ### 2.3.
 Submitting your solution

-You have 2 options to submit your solution:
+You have 3 options to submit your solution:

 1. If you're working on a forked repo, push your changes to your forked repo and submit a pull request to this repo
 2. Send an email with your solution to `natalia.rizzi88@gmail.com`.
+3. Send the solution on students slack channel.